moosecreates/tailtown/docs/ROADMAP.md

   - All APIs now returning data correctly with multi-tenant support
 - 🔲 **Grooming Calendar**: Grooming calendar is currently non-functional
 - 🔲 **Training Calendar**: Training calendar is currently non-functional
+- 🔲 **Suite Capacity**: Suites currently have capacity of 1, need option to increase capacity for multi-pet suites

 ## Implementation Timeline